 Warranty | 3-year |

-This Bosch corded drill takes on the toughest tasks.
-For this reason, it employs an SDS chuck, so the bit never slips when under extreme pressure.
-It has a “D” handle for added grip as well as an auxiliary handle for greater control.
+This Bosch corded drill is designed to cope with the toughest drilling tasks.
+For this reason, it has an SDS chuck to prevent the bit from slipping when placed under extreme pressure.

 The 8-amp motor generates 1,300 RPM and 5,800 beats per minute.
-So, it will bore through hardened material with ease.
+This combination means it will bore through the majority of tough materials with ease.

 SDS Chuck